BetonQuest/BetonQuest/docs/Documentation/Configuration/Plugin-Config.md

     ```

     1. How many empty lines should be printed before the conversation starts.
-    2. Maximum size of a line till its wrapped.
+    2. Maximum size of a line till its wrapped in pixels.
+Default 320.
     3. Specify how many ticks to auto update display.
 Default 180.
     4. The cooldown for selecting another option after selecting an option.
 Measured in ticks.
 20 ticks = 1 second.
     5. What text to prefix each new line in the NPC text that wraps.